Prandtl (crater)

 Prandtl is an impact crater on the far side of the Moon.
 It lies across the southeastern outer rim of the huge walled plain Planck.

+On the lunar geologic timescale, Prandtl dates to the Nectarian period.
 This crater is roughly circular, but with an outward bulge to the south-southeast.
 The rim is worn but still retains a well-defined edge.
 Several small craterlets lie along the rim and inner wall, the most notable being a pair of small craters along the eastern side and a small, eroded crater intruding slightly along the south.
 The interior floor is generally level, with only a small rise to the south of the midpoint.
 There is a cluster of three small craterlets along the southern inner wall.